siers/zn/README.md

 # zn, the bot
 It's a «developers» channel bot that is a great excuse to code haskell.

-Uses regex-tdfa, lens, maybes and eithers, megaparsec, telegram-api, http-client-tls.
+Uses regex-tdfa, lens, maybes and eithers, megaparsec, http-client-tls.
 Can be compiled with either nix or stack.

 Currently deployed to a droplet inside a NixOS-built container[(read more)](https://raitis.veinbahs.lv/posts/2017-10-11-building-docker-containers-with-nixos.html),